ruixingw/parmhess/tsubasa.rst

   [ruixingw@NTU test~]$ tsubasa.py   # INPUTGEOM: H2O2.gau ; CONFIGFILE: H2O2.yml

 3. :code:`--readvdw EXTERNALVDWFILE`: Tsubasa attached a :code:`vdw.dat` file which includes the vdW parameters used in GAFF.
-If some certain vdW parameter is missing, you may provide a file to specify the vdW parameters.
+If some certain vdW parameter is missing, you may add them in :code:`vdw.dat`, or provide an external file by this argument.
 The format is same to :code:`vdw.dat`, which can be found in the source directory.

 ::